marginalfriend/marginalfriend/README.md

 Learner
 -------

-I've been learning how to code for the last 9 months.
-I'm interested in Data Science in general.
-If you know how to Data Science and willing to teach hit me up!
+I've been learning how to code for the last 1 and a half year.
+I'm interested in Web3 development.

-* 🌍  I'm based in Bandung, Recently Bogor
+* 🌍  I'm based in Bandung, Indonesia
 * ✉️  You can contact me at [abdullahpsg@gmail.com](mailto:abdullahpsg@gmail.com)
 * 🚀  I'm currently working on [IDN Boarding School as an English Teacher](http://www.idn.sch.id)
 * 🧠  I'm learning Data Science Basics